jen20/go-event-sourcing-sample/README.md

 	AggregateRootID AggregateRootID // aggregate identifier
 	Version         Version // aggregate version
-	Reason          string // name of the event (Born / AgedOneYear in the example above) AggregateType   string // aggregate name (Person)
-	Data            interface{} // The data from the event defined on the aggregate level MetaData        map[string]interface{} // extra data that not belongs to the application state (correlation id or other request reference)
+	Reason          string // name of the event (Born / AgedOneYear in the example above) AggregateType   string // aggregate name (Person in the example above) Data            interface{} // The data from the event (Born{}, AgedOneYear{}) MetaData        map[string]interface{} // extra data that don´t belongs to the application state (correlation id or other request reference)
 }
 ```